tier4/caret_report/README.md

 ### Firefox in Ubuntu 22.04

-In case graph files (png files) are not created with report, please make sure Firefox is installed properly.
-In Ubuntu 22.04, please consider to install Firefox from tar
+In case graph files (png files) are not created with report or report creation script is stuck, please make sure Firefox is installed properly.
+In Ubuntu 22.04, please consider to install Firefox from tar rather than Firefox installed by snap (You can keep using Firefox (snap version) while installing Firefox (tar version) )

 ```sh
 wget --content-disposition "https://download.mozilla.org/?product=firefox-latest-ssl&os=linux64&lang=en-US"